Summary of Federal Laws

 See Your Voice Your Vote for ideas on how to publicize voter registration information.

-This law applies to general and special elections for federal office (defined in Section 301(3) of the Federal Election Campaign Act of 1971, 2 U.S.C. § 431(3), as the office of President or Vice President, or Senator or Representative in, or Delegate or Resident Commissioner to, the Congress) and the election for governor or other chief executive within such state.
+This law applies to general and special elections for federal office (defined in Title 52, Chapter 301, Subchapter 1, Section 30101 of the Federal Election Campaign Laws, as the office of President or Vice President, or Senator or Representative in, or Delegate or Resident Commissioner to, the Congress) and the election for governor or other chief executive within such state.

 Failure to comply with any of the provisions of the Higher Education Program Participation Agreements can result in liability not to exceed $25,000 for each violation.

-This website has been endorsed by the Washington Higher Education Secretariat.
+This site has a poster, and a brochure along with other resources.
+The website has been endorsed by the Washington Higher Education Secretariat.
 This site has state by state details on voter registration, legal requirements for IHEs and tips on how to start voter registration activities on campus.
-See also the Campus Handbook
+See also the Campus Handbook.

 National Mail Voter Registration Form (multi-lingual)